-In California, whale watching is a popular tourist activity as it is anywhere along the Pacific Coast, and it's no wonder why.
+In California, whale watching is a popular thing for tourists to do, and it's no wonder why.
 With some of the world's largest mammals migrating past coastal points, feeding near the coast and swimming in inlets, you'll find plenty of ocean creatures to see.

 When to Go Whale Watching in California